ayushpareek2003/KNN_Cuda/README.md

 ```

 ## Features
-- Implements KNN algorithm in CUDA for parallel processing.
+- Implements KNN algorithm in CUDA for parallel processing
-- Includes two kernels: a basic one and an optimized one using shared memory.
+- Includes two kernels: a basic one and an optimized one using shared memory
-- Supports large datasets by leveraging GPU acceleration.
-- Modular structure with separate headers and source files.
+- Modular structure with separate headers and source files

 ## Installation
 ### Prerequisites